francoispalma/PMNS/multiprecision_pmns/README.md

 # Under Construction
 Edit the values at the top of the "genmppmns.py" file before launching it for generation.
 Later it will be done with parameters and options.

-Once a PMNS is found, the values in "mpprecalcs.py" and launch it to generate the corresponding "mpparams.h" file needed.
+Once a PMNS is found, edit the values in "mpprecalcs.py" and launch it to generate the corresponding "mpparams.h" file needed.

 Then, simply run "make" to launch a benchmark and validation code.